zatech/code-of-conduct/README.md

 * Be respectful of others
 * Do not harass others
 * Do not share personal information of others to people outside the community
-* All content must be "safe for work"
+* All content must be "safe for work", and not violate any copyright or content laws.
 * Job opportunities can be posted in [#jobpostings](https://zatech.slack.com/messages/jobpostings/), professional recruitment is not allowed
 * Don't spam the channels with links, or links to pages, for the purpose of monetization of user views and which provide no value to the community